New Hampshire

 Ballot Notice and Cure Process

-New Hampshire does not have an absentee/mail ballot curing process.
-We recommend that you track the status of your ballot using your state’s online tool before Election Day to make sure it has been received and accepted.
-If you voted an affidavit ballot, you will be required to return your copy of the affidavit verification letter and a copy of any required documentation to the Secretary of State in the provided prepaid U.S. Postal Service envelope by November 12, 2024, in order for the ballot to be certified.
+If you voted an affidavit ballot, you will be required to return your copy of the affidavit verification letter and a copy of any required documentation to the Secretary of State in the provided prepaid U.S. Postal Service envelope by 7 days after the election, in order for the ballot to be certified.

 Campaign Finance Information